hudzum/4402GymTutor/README.md

 2. cd into our backend folder

-4. run "node server.js"
-   if done correctly the following output should occur:
+4. run "node server.js" (Make sure you have node.js installed) if done correctly the following output should occur:
    Server is running at http://localhost:3000 Connected to the SQLite database.
+   If error occur based on Operating System "malicious software warning"
+    Must go into Security & Privacy Settings/Preferences and Unblock/Allow

-5. Open a new terminal and cd the main project folder
+6. Open a new terminal and cd the main project folder

 7.  cd into our GymTutorWebsite folder